NIVeriStandAdd-Ons/Radio-Style-Workspace-Objects/README.md

-CAN-Frame-Protection-Custom-Device
+Radio-Style-Workspace-Objects
 ===================

-The CAN Frame Protection addon allows the user to easily select data channels for calculating a CRC or checksum.
-It creates and maps rolling counters and CRC/checksum channels to selected outgoing signals.
+A workspace object that links to a channel.
+The object allows the user to define strings that link to channel values.
+If that channel already has a dictionary, it will auto-import it.

 ### LabVIEW Version ###